visable-dev/frontend-coding-challenge/README.md

 ## Deliverables

-- fork the repository and/or clone it locally and work on a new private repo in your github profile.
+- fork the repository and/or clone it locally and work on a new private repo in your GitHub profile.
 Give us permissions when you're finished.
 Meaningful git commits would be appreciated, so we can see your way of iterating through code.